AAA Food Handler

 Businesses can take advantage of bulk discount pricing and use a centralized dashboard to assign courses, track employee progress, and generate compliance reports.

 Yes.
-The program, accredited by ANSI National Accreditation Board (ANAB), is accepted statewide, including key counties such as Fulton, DeKalb, Cobb, and Gwinnett.
+The program, accredited by ANAB, is accepted statewide, including key counties such as Fulton, DeKalb, Cobb, and Gwinnett.

 Food Handler Certificate offers a centralized platform for owners and supervisors to monitor course progress, keep organized records, and ensure staff consistently follow food safety procedures.